Couples' Wellness During Planning

 Share

-Getting hitched isn't just about the big day prep - it's about nurturing your bond whilst wedding planning too!
+Getting hitched isn't just about the big-day prep — it's about nurturing your bond whilst wedding planning, too!
 As a couple planning your special day in Britain, you'll want to keep your relationship blooming like a proper English garden.

 Pop on your trainers for a lovely weekend ramble in the countryside, or unwind with some couples' wellness activities — brilliant ways my British couples have kept their cool during the planning whirlwind.
 A spot of yoga in the local village hall or a mindful moment over a proper cuppa?